 There are four known species of taimen: Danube taimen (Hucho hucho), and Korean taimen (Hucho ischikawai), Sakhalin taimen (Hucho perryi) and the most numerous, Common or Siberian taimen (Hucho taimen).

 Also called chevitsa is the only species of taimen that migrates to the sea.
-It is inhabited in Sea of Japan, from where it is in spring and in summer entered into the rivers of Hokkaido, Sakhalin, and Primorsky Krai for spawning.
+Sakhalin taimen is found in the Sea of Japan, from where it enters rivers of Hokkaido island, Sakhalin island and Primorsky Krai for spawning in spring and early summer.
 Sakhalin taimen can reached more than 1 meter in length (40 inches) and 25-30 kg (60-70 lbs) of weight.
 While at the sea it has silvery body and in the river body acquires reddish color similar to Siberian taimen.
 The sides have 5-8 light raspberry-colored transverse strips.
 Chevitsa usually feeds on small fish.
 Sergei Shushunov and Russian Hunting LLC offer Sakhalin taimen fishing on the mainland, in Khabarovsk region of Russia.